pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 # File Sharing API for Python SDK

-Upload and share files up to 5 MB on a channel.
-Subscribers receive a file event with file ID, name, and optional description.
+Upload and share files up to 5 MB on PubNub.
+When you upload a file to a channel, PubNub stores it and publishes a file event with the file ID, name, and optional description to subscribers.

 ##### Request execution and return values

-Operations can be synchronous or asynchronous.
+Choose synchronous or asynchronous execution.

 `.sync()` returns an `Envelope` with:
-- result: type differs per API
+- `Envelope.result`: varies by API
-- status: `PnStatus`
+- `Envelope.status`: `PnStatus`

 ```
 `1pubnub.publish() \